 The thing to do here is party.
 Farm Club in Hotel Nevai is the location, and magnums of champagne and vodka are the libations.
 VIP partying is the way to go, making Verbier one of the best luxury ski resorts in Europe for those wanting a crazy time off the slopes.

 But Verbier is as serious about snow as it is parties.
 The upmarket resort sits in the extensive 4 Valleys ski area which has some of the greatest off-piste terrain in the world.
-Private guides can be enlisted to lead you to the best of it, and if you want to splash out you can book one with a helicopter for some heli-skiing.
+Private guides can be enlisted to lead you to the best, and if you want to splash out you can book one with a helicopter for some heli-skiing.

 Known as the cradle of Alpine skiing, the Lech-Zürs locals first used skis during snowy winters over 130 years ago.
 The resort is still at the forefront of winter travel, with 7 five-star hotels in Lech, 4 in Zürs and some of Europe’s most glamorous chalets in the satellite villages of Stubenbach and Oberlech.